-Check out She’s The Leader performing the heart classic ‘Alone’ one of three tracks on this digitised release.
-Entitled ‘Three’ with a sound akin to Vixen, and Heart back in the 80’s STL were touring hard around Europe and the UK with their own brand of female rock.
+Check out She’s The Leader performing the heart classic “Alone”.
+Originally recorded for release on cassette, entitled ‘Three’ with a sound akin to Vixen, and Heart back in the 80’s STL were touring hard around Europe and the UK with their own brand of female rock.
 This was an audience favourite and lead vocalist Lisa Dean gives a stunning vocal performance as well as two other tracks “Heaven is a place on Earth” and “Don’t Wanna Lose You”.

-All good things come to an end and sadly due to musical differences it all fell apart in the summer of 1989 and She’s the leader split after playing to 4000 American troops on 4th July at NAS Sigonella in Sicily.
+All good things come to an end and sadly due to musical differences it all spectacularly fell apart in the summer of 1989 and She’s the leader split after playing to 4000 American troops on 4th July at NAS Sigonella in Sicily.

 These were an early project collaboration with Coventry band Reluctant Stereotypes / Pink Umbrellas Paul Sampson, and Crokodile Tears, and the original track ‘Don’t be Scared’ appeared on several compilation albums released Worldwide.

 Roy Wood Big Band

 After the Roy Wood Big Band, recording under the name of ‘Blush’ enabled me to keep a fluid band line up and change musicians as needed.
 The ‘Independence Day’, album was released in 2006.
 This was the first album of totally original material featuring 14 songs written by Jon Lord, Myself, and Graham Wale with the exception of ‘Loving you baby’ written with Phil Brown of local reggae band ‘City Dread’.
 The songs were all sung and played in a poppy style by me with help from Alf Hardy who was the engineer at Cabin Studio in Coventry at the time.
 The album came together over a couple of years.
 One track ‘Obsessed With You’ appeared on several compilation albums and Cary travelled to Berlin in 2004 with Barry Tomes Gotham Records label to promote an album release.